scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 The security of a container will depend on how secure the technology behind namespaces and cgroups really is.
 Despite the top level of security achievable by Linux namespaces it will never equate the security of a virtual machine provided by a bare-metal hypervisor.

-Given that containers launch system calls directly to the kernel of the host machine there is nothing that prevents them from exhausting the actual physical resources and crash the physical server.
+Given that containers launch system calls directly to the kernel of the host machine there is nothing that prevents them from exhausting the actual physical resources and crash the host machine.
-This justifies the need to limit the access to physical resources with control groups.
-Namespaces ensure isolation of operating system resources such as the network stack, hostname and PID but it does not limit the usage of any physical resource.
+Namespaces ensure isolation of the operating system resources such as the network stack, hostname and PID but it does not limit the usage of any physical resource such as memory, disk or CPU.
-To limit the usage of resources such as memory, disk or CPU we need to configure the control groups or cgroups.
+In order to control the usage of physical resources we need to configure the control groups or cgroups for that container.
 I would highly recommend to set up cgroups for any container that is going to be used in a production environment.